-FIRST CLAIM FOR RELIEF VIOLATION OF THE FIRST AMENDMENT - FREE SPEECH CLAUSE-OVERBREADTH

-(Against All Defendants)
+FIRST CLAIM FOR RELIEF VIOLATION OF THE FIRST AMENDMENT - FREE SPEECH CLAUSE-OVERBREADTH (Against All Defendants)

-- 57. Plaintiffs incorporate herein by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 58.
-The Free Speech Clause of the First Amendment provides that the government "shall make no law . . . abridging the freedom of speech.".
+56. Plaintiffs incorporate herein by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein.

+57. The Free Speech Clause of the First Amendment provides that the government "shall make no law . . . abridging the freedom of speech.".
 U.S. CONST. amend.
-I. A regulation of speech is unconstitutionally overbroad if it regulates a substantial amount of constitutionally protected expression. - 59.
-Defendants may restrict speech "in a few limited areas," including obscenity, defamation, fraud, incitement, and speech integral to criminal conduct.
+I. A regulation of speech is unconstitutionally overbroad if it regulates a substantial amount of constitutionally protected expression.

+58. Defendants may restrict speech "in a few limited areas," including obscenity, defamation, fraud, incitement, and speech integral to criminal conduct.
 United States v.
 Stevens, 559 U.S. 460 (2010).
-Furthermore, the First Amendment protects against the government; it does not leave us at the mercy of noblesse oblige. - 60.
-The Constitution gives significant protection from overbroad laws that chill speech within the First Amendment's vast and privileged sphere.
+Furthermore, the First Amendment protects against the government; it does not leave us at the mercy of noblesse oblige.

+59. The Constitution gives significant protection from overbroad laws that chill speech within the First Amendment's vast and privileged sphere.
 Ashcroft v.
-Free Speech Coal., 535 U.S. 234, 244 (2002). - 61.
-Facial overbreadth challenges are permitted because an overly broad statute may chill the speech of individuals, including individuals not named herein.
+Free Speech Coal., 535 U.S. 234, 244 (2002).

+60. Facial overbreadth challenges are permitted because an overly broad statute may chill the speech of individuals, including individuals not named herein.
 Massachusetts v.
-Oakes, 491 U.S. 576, 581 (1989). - 62.
-SB 406 violates the First Amendment's prohibition against government abridgment of speech because it overbroadly criminalizes speech that civil remedies can sufficiently address.
+Oakes, 491 U.S. 576, 581 (1989).

+61. SB 406 violates the First Amendment's prohibition against government abridgment of speech because it overbroadly criminalizes speech that civil remedies can sufficiently address.

-Plaintiffs allege herein that there are no set of circumstances under which
+62. Plaintiffs allege herein that there are no set of circumstances under which SB 406, would be valid.

-- subsections 1 and 2 SB 406, would be withstand facial challenges. - 64.
-Plaintiffs further allege that subsections 1 and 2 SB 406 lack any plainly legitimate sweep and a substantial number of SB 406's applications are unconstitutional, judged in relation to SB 406's attempted legitimate sweep. - 65.
-Plaintiffs further allege that the overbroad nature of subsections 1 and 2 of SB 406 infringe on a substantial amount of constitutionally protected speech since there is a realistic danger that the statute itself will significantly compromise recognized First Amendment protections of Plaintiffs and similarly situated individuals not before the Court. - 66.
-Plaintiffs further allege that the statute is "susceptible of regular application to protected expression, and criminal liability automatically attaches to that protected expression as many commonplace statements and actions could be construed as intimidating in a highly subjective context. - 67.
-Plaintiffs further allege that subsections 1 and 2 of SB 406 deliberately criminalizes a behavior that NRS 293.274 authorizes and encourages. - 68.
-Plaintiffs further allege that subsections 1 and 2 of SB 406, shifts the burden of proof of scienter for the criminal offense on an individual charged with the crime, making it facially unconstitutional. - 69.
-Accordingly, Plaintiffs seek to invalidate the statute, in its entirety as Defendants enactment of same violates the First Amendment of the US Constitution. - 70.
-All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States.
+63. Plaintiffs further allege that SB 406 lacks any plainly legitimate sweep and a substantial number of SB 406's applications are unconstitutional, judged in relation to SB 406's attempted legitimate sweep.

+64. Plaintiffs further allege that the overbroad nature of SB 406 infringes on a substantial amount of constitutionally protected speech since there is a realistic danger that the statute itself will significantly compromise recognized First Amendment protections of Plaintiffs and similarly situated individuals not before the Court.

+65. Plaintiffs further allege that the statute is "susceptible of regular application to protected expression, and criminal liability automatically attaches to that protected expression as many commonplace statements and actions could be construed as intimidating in a highly subjective context.

+66. Plaintiffs further allege that SB 406 deliberately criminalizes a behavior that NRS 293.274 authorizes and encourages.

+67. Accordingly, Plaintiffs seek to invalidate the statute, in its entirety as Defendants enactment of same violates the First Amendment of the US Constitution.

+68. All of the actions taken by Defendants and/or those acting on behalf of Defendants and referred to herein, were done by Defendants while acting under color or state of law and had the effect of depriving Plaintiffs of rights secured by the Constitution and laws of the United States.

-- 71. Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing and enforcing subsection 1 and 2 of SB 406 - 72.
-Pursuant to 42 U.S.C. §§ 1983 and 1988, Plaintiffs are entitled to declaratory relief and temporary, preliminary, and permanent injunctive relief invalidating and restraining enforcement of the SB 406. - 73.
-Plaintiffs found it necessary to engage the services of private counsel to vindicate their rights under the law.
+69. Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing and enforcing these SB 406

+70. Pursuant to 42 U.S.C. §§ 1983 and 1988, Plaintiffs are entitled to declaratory relief and temporary, preliminary, and permanent injunctive relief invalidating and restraining enforcement of the SB 406.

+71. Plaintiffs found it necessary to engage the services of private counsel to vindicate their rights under the law.
 Plaintiffs are therefore entitled to an award of attorneys' fees pursuant to 42 U.S.C. § 1988.